biocore/emp/figures/README.md

 #### 1.1 Download demultiplexed fasta sequence files

-Per-study sequence files can be downloaded directly from EBI using the scripts `download_ebi_fasta.sh` (FASTA) and `download_ebi_fastq.sh` (FASTQ) in `code/download-sequences`.
+Per-study sequence files can be downloaded directly from EBI using scripts in `code/download-sequences`:

+* `download_ebi_fasta.sh` (FASTA)
+* `download_ebi_fastq.sh` (FASTQ)

 Fasta sequences are used by the steps below.
 The sequences from EBI were demultiplexed and minimally quality filtered using the QIIME 1 command [split_libraries_fastq.py](http://qiime.org/scripts/split_libraries_fastq.html) with Phred quality threshold of 3 and default parameters.

 #### 1.2 Generation of OTU/sequence observation tables